porfanid/TurnIn/README.md

 # TurnIn

+> Please add a star to the repository if you find it usefull.

 This is a program designed to be used with the turn in system at the [University of Ioannina](https://www.uoi.gr/).

 ## Use the app